jakewheeler/social-media/README.md

 # Social Media

 Social Media is an application meant to resemble Twitter's user interface and features.
-At this point in time, Social Media is a client-side rendered app that relies on being on a few key APIs to drive the experience.
+At this point in time, Social Media is a client-side rendered app that relies on a few key APIs to to provide the user a semi-randomized, social media-like simulation.

 ## How it Works